+The Breckenridge Rural Technology Center occupies three remodeled buildings in the heart of the city and a welding shop located in the City's industrial Park.
 The Brownwood Center, which opened in 1991, occupies two remodeled buildings within the city limits and provides high quality facilities for technical education and services.